 One of the most important parts of building a public relations strategy for your startup is what PR experts call the slow approach that involves gradually building relationships with journalists over time.
 This doesn’t involve any pitch initially.
 After, all, you wouldn’t start a relationship by asking someone for favors.
 Would you?

 Rather than pitching a journalist immediately, you should take time to establish a connection first.

-If you have news to pitch a journalist, the actual pitch should come much later.
+If you have news to pitch to a journalist, the actual pitch should come much later.
 You have a higher chance of being taken seriously by a reporter when you’ve already made effort to build a relationship with them.

 However, how possible is it to build successful PR using this slow method?
 Very possible.
 In order for it to work in your favor, we’ve developed a guide for you.
 Use the 7 proven ways below, to learn how to build relationships.

 1. Build a media list

 The first thing you need to do is to make sure you’re building a relationship with the right person.
-After all, 33% of people start ignoring emails which contain content that doesn’t align with their interests.
+After all, 33% of people start ignoring emails that contain content that doesn’t align with their interests.
 The last thing you want to do is start sending a journalist who covers the fashion industry emails related to the tech industry.